Skip to main content

 Best when project teams still have access to design decisions, energy records, certifications, and invoices.

-179D work depends on building facts, energy-efficient systems, construction-start timing, placed-in-service support, and certification records.
-IRS guidance reviewed July 3, 2026, says the deduction is not available for property whose construction begins after June 30, 2026, so JPOPE helps owners and project teams connect lighting, HVAC, envelope, and whole-building efficiency decisions to a documentation path before the project file gets scattered.
+The June 30, 2026 construction-start cutoff has passed, so current 179D work begins with a retrospective timing and records screen.
+IRS guidance reviewed July 3, 2026, says the deduction is not available for property whose construction begins after June 30, 2026.
+JPOPE helps owners and project teams determine whether dated construction-start, lighting, HVAC, envelope, placed-in-service, and certification facts support a deeper review; eligibility is not assumed.

 Commercial buildings